iShawqy/ignition-projects/README.md

 ## Project SQL schemas and tables
 I am using currently MySQL db for the projects in this repo.
 For each app under the views directoy, there will be some sql create schema and tables file.
-You can find those files under:
+You can find those files under: sql_create_statements

+## App 1: chatApp:
+1. Please create the chatApp sql schema and all the tables using the file: sql_create_statements/chatApp_db_schema_tables_create_statements.sql